visheratin/web-ai/README.md

 Features:

 - Easy to use.
 Create a model with one line of code, get the result with another one.
 - Powered by [ONNX runtime](https://onnxruntime.ai/).
-In-browser AI runs the models using ONNX runtime for Web, which has rich support of all kinds of operators.
+In-browser AI runs the models using ONNX runtime for Web, which has rich support for of all kinds of operators.
 It means that any model will work just fine.
 - Compatible with [Hugging Face hub](https://huggingface.co/models).
 In-browser AI utilizes model configuration files in the same format as the hub, which makes it even easier to integrate existing models.

 ## Status